Collective governance, innovation and creativity in the face of climate change (SELFCITY)

 It will set out how the problem(s) of climate change are understood both by activists/practitioners and by the community members they work with.
 The project will create space for activists to identify capacity-building needs and for the research team to work with activists to fill these needs.
 Through these interactive and reflective activities the academic and practitioners teams will tease out the tensions and potentials of the inter-relation of everyday knowledge and technical knowledge on climate challenge responses.
 This project also uses cross-national comparison to help participants break out of culturally implicit (and fixed) constructions of both the climate change problem and the opportunities for change.

-- An improved understanding of the processes of self-organisation disseminated through academic journals and conferences; but also
+An improved understanding of the processes of self-organisation disseminated through academic journals and conferences; but also a change agent workshop in each country to be specified by the change agents.

 - Climate change practitioners that have developed personally through their engagement with and training received through the SELFCITY project.